-- For the first month after the surgical procedure, avoid lifting objects weighing more than 4 .5 kg (10 lbs). - Wait two months after your surgery to engage in physical activities and sports.
-It is important to resume these activities gradually. - We strongly advise you to walk at least a total of one hour a day, as soon as your condition allows it. - Two months after your surgery, and if your wounds are well healed, you will be able to swim in a pool, hot tub, or lake.
+- For the first month after the surgical procedure, avoid lifting objects weighing more than 4.5 kg (10 lbs). - Wait two months after your surgery to engage in physical activities and sports. - We strongly advise you to walk at least a total of one hour a day, as soon as your condition allows it.

+Two months after your surgery, and if your wounds are well healed, you will be able to swim in a pool, hot tub, or lake.

-16.14 BOWEL ELIMINATION
+3.14 BOWEL ELIMINATION